loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 comments: true
 ---

-At Loadsmart we use [CircleCI](https://circleci.com/) as a pipeline tool to assert the new code’s correctness and ensure high-quality code before integration.
+At Loadsmart, we use [CircleCI](https://circleci.com/) as a pipeline tool to assert the new code’s correctness and ensure high-quality code before integration.

-Some time ago we realized that the pipeline for one of our largest codebases was taking 45min on average to be finished.
+Some time ago, we realized that the pipeline for one of our largest codebases was taking 45min on average to be finished.
 Of those, 22min running the backend tests only.
 It means that, for each PR, developers would wait around 45min to get feedback on their changes, delaying the time to deliver code to production.

 We have decided to create a Working Group to improve this.
 This post aims to share our journey to reduce the total execution time of our backend tests.